 From this palette select the default Global material then right click and select Duplicate from the contextual menu.
 Double-click on the newly created material and provide a name in materials editor palette, I am naming it as Logo Material.

-For this example, I am using AutoCAD logo with background transparency in PNG format.
+For this example, I am using SourceCAD logo with background transparency in PNG format.
 For best results always use a PNG image with background transparency.

 Also, make sure that None is selected in the Horizontal and Vertical drop-down menu of Repeat tab.
 After creating the custom Logo material close Material editor palette.